-Here we will take a look at each of the DevOps tools in specific, and understand the intrinsic of it.
+Here we will take a look at each of the DevOps tools in specific, and understand the intricacies of it.
 Based on its usage, we have also compiled some of the advantages of using it as well.
-Though the list is exhaustive, it is better you take the time to go through all the available options as this process is believed to be a onetime action for an individual or an Organization and for the impatient, you can definitely go to the tool of your choice directly.
+Though the list is exhaustive, it is better you take the time to go through all the available options as this process is believed to be a one-time action for an individual or an organization, and for the impatient, you can definitely go to the tool of your choice directly.

 Following are some of the advantages of using Marathon, let us now take a look at each and every one of them:

 [ Related Article: Overview of DevOps Tools ]